-If you are preparing to start a family and your hospital cover does not include obstetrics, you will need to ensure you upgrade your hospital cover to include obstetrics at least 12 months before you have a child to ensure all waiting periods have been served.
+If you are preparing to start a family and your hospital cover does not include pregnancy you will need to ensure you upgrade your hospital cover to include pregnancy at least 12 months before you have a child to ensure all waiting periods have been served.

 A pre-existing condition is one where signs or symptoms of your ailment, illness or condition, in the opinion of a medical practitioner appointed by GMHBA (not your own doctor), existed at any time during the six months preceding the day on which you purchased your hospital insurance or upgraded to a higher level of hospital cover and/or benefit entitlement.

 A special waiting period applies to obtain benefits for hospital treatment for new members who have pre-existing conditions.
 The waiting period also applies to existing members who have recently upgraded their level of hospital cover.
 If the ailment, illness or condition is considered pre-existing:

 New members must wait 12 months for any hospital benefits (other than psychiatric, rehabilitation and palliative care).